 Brown, a supply clerk, is currently a member of a Female Engagement Team whose duties include speaking with local women on patrol and searching female civilians.
 She appeared via Skype from her base’s Morale Welfare and Recreation center.

-“Women make up 14.6 percent of the active duty military, but just 2.3% of the casualties,” complained Chu.
+“Women make up 14.6 percent of the active duty military, but just 2.3 percent of the casualties,” complained Chu.

 The idea of women serving behind the front lines has largely disappeared in Iraq and Afghanistan as more and more women have experienced combat at some level.